SholeyBhai/SholeyBhai/README.md

-- 👋 Hi, I’m @SholeyBhai
+- 👋 Hi, I’m Rampratap Yadav
-- 👀 I’m interested in Computer Science
+- 👀 I’m pursuing  b.tech in CSE-Ai
-- 🌱 I’m currently learning HTML
+- 🌱 I’m currently learning How does everything works
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @Sholey_bhai everywhere
 - 😄 Pronouns: I am just a boy not a Developer